nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 We will be using the user input `delete 1` as an example.

-1. The user inputs the command `delete 1`, intending to delete a person with index 1 in the contact list.
+1. The user inputs the command `delete 1`, intending to delete a person (Udder) with index 1 in the contact list.
 2. The `DeleteCommandParser` interprets the input.
 3. A `DeleteCommand` object is created.
 4. The `LogicManager` invokes the execute method of DeleteCommand.